-In addition, working closely with our IP&O IT team, REHS created a university-Initially, because of the urgency of wide symptom tracker, QR codes for test the crisis, each of these products was manually inventoried and charged kits, and touchless printers. back by the warehouse team, and then distributed to research personnel in six REHS personnel also sat on numerous university committees, conducted site different buildings.
-As the initial flurry of activity began to ebb, Business Services assessments, contributed to the Return to Rutgers document, reviewed more worked with Marketplace to create a new tile of eight essential PPEs.
-Initially, this than 50 departmental COVID plans, and participated in grievances with the Office tile was open only to research personnel, of Labor Relations.
-In addition, REHS and then, eventually, to the entire conducted wastewater sampling on all university.
-The warehouse also ensured campuses, assisted in the conversion of a steady supply chain of critical items including floor decals, hand sanitizer the School of Dental Medicine dental facility into a surge hospital space, and dispensers, acrylic dividers, signs, and assisted in the placement of the Regional tape stanchions.
+In addition, working closely with our IP&O IT team, REHS created a university-wide symptom tracker, QR codes for test kits, and touchless printers.

-Mortuary Operations in Newark.
+REHS personnel also sat on numerous university committees, conducted site assessments, contributed to the Return to Rutgers document, reviewed more than 50 departmental COVID plans, and participated in grievances with the Office of Labor Relations.
+In addition, REHS conducted wastewater sampling on all campuses, assisted in the conversion of the School of Dental Medicine dental facility into a surge hospital space, and assisted in the placement of the Regional Mortuary Operations in Newark.